-Whether it is real, isn’t the issue.
+Whether it is real or not isn’t the issue.
 The question is, what do you think is real?
-Is there really a difference between ordinary and the non-ordinary realms of reality?
+Is there really a difference between ordinary and non-ordinary realms of reality?
 Dreams are proof of another way to experience reality.
 Is it normal or abnormal?
 Is it ordinary or non-ordinary reality?
 Is there a difference?

 A Velociraptor — What’s Next?